Reznorzo/hassio.script.test/README.md

 Test script based on https://github.com/Kanga-Who/home-assistant/blob/master/hassos_install.sh

-To test if can remove prompt for network manager modification, so that us installation script via ansible
+To test if can remove prompt for network manager modification, so that I can use the installation script via ansible

-## Instructions
+## Instructions - need to implement into ansible playbook

 ```bash
 apt-get install -y software-properties-common apparmor-utils apt-transport-https avahi-daemon ca-certificates curl dbus jq network-manager